Alex-twn/STM32MP15x_workshop/readme.md

 ### 7.1 Initializing the OpenEmbedded build environment

-***Note: The OpenEmbedded environment setup script must be run once in each new working terminal in which you use the BitBake or devtool tools***
+==> The OpenEmbedded environment setup script must be run once in each new working terminal in which you use the BitBake or devtool tools

 > ```bash
 > PC $> DISTRO=openstlinux-weston MACHINE=stm32mp1 source layers/meta-st/scripts/envsetup.sh
 > ```

 The BSP for STM32MP1 depends on packages and firmware which are covered by a **[software license agreement (SLA)](https://wiki.st.com/stm32mpu/wiki/OpenSTLinux_licenses#Top_Software_license_agreement_.28SLA.29_and_third-party_licences)**.
-You will be asked to read and to accept this EULA.
+You will be asked to read and to accept this EULA

 Note that:

 - *openstlinux-weston* (OpenSTLinux distribution featuring Weston/Wayland) and *stm32mp1* (machine configuration for all STM32MP1 hardware configurations) are the **default** values for *DISTRO* and *MACHINE*
 - The software packages for the Starter Package (image) and for the Developer Package (SDK...) have been built with this configuration
-- Other values for *DISTRO* and *MACHINE* are proposed in [OpenSTLinux distribution](https://wiki.st.com/stm32mpu/wiki/OpenSTLinux_distribution)
+- Other values for *DISTRO* and *MACHINE* are proposed in OpenSTLinux distribution

 Among other things, the environment setup script creates the **build directory** named **build-openstlinuxweston-stm32mp1**.
 After the script runs, the current working directory is set to this build directory.
-Later, when the build completes, it contains all the files created during the build.
+When the build completes, it contains all the files created during the build

 The local configuration file (*build-openstlinuxweston-stm32mp1/conf/local.conf*) contains all local user settings.
-The layers configuration file (*build-openstlinuxweston-stm32mp1/conf/bblayers.conf*) tells BitBake what layers must be considered during the build.
+The layers configuration file (*build-openstlinuxweston-stm32mp1/conf/bblayers.conf*) tells BitBake which layers must be considered during the build

 > ```
 > openstlinux-5.4-dunfell-mp1-20-11-12	OpenSTLinux distribution